Willie Offord

-Willie C. Offord (born December 22, 1978) is a former American football safety in the National Football League (NFL).
-Willie Offord retired in 2007 due to injury.
+Willie C. Offord (born December 22, 1978) is an American former professional football player who was a safety for the Minnesota Vikings of the National Football League (NFL).

 Playing career

 Offord played collegiately at the University of South Carolina finishing his career with the Gamecocks with 185 total tackles, 110 of them being solo tackles.

-He was drafted in the third round of the 2002 NFL Draft with the 70th pick overall by the Minnesota Vikings.
+He was selected in the third round of the 2002 NFL draft with the 70th pick overall by the Minnesota Vikings.
 He recorded 27 total tackles and one interception in his rookie year, his best year statistically.
 He has played mostly special teams during his 5-year tenure with the Vikings, serving as the special teams Captain in 2003–2006.
 Offord was placed on injured reserve just three games into the 2005 season with a devastating knee injury.
 He was released by the Vikings in 2006 due to a severely broken wrist.
+Offord retired in 2007 due to injury.